 Hybrid and Online won’t solve it all

-The problem with fully online exhibitions and conferences is it’s easy to disengage, you can get distracted and go do something else.
+People can easily disengage from fully online exhibitions and conferences; they can get distracted and go do something else.
 We know this happens with live in-person events too – but it’s a bit harder to sneak out of a live event unnoticed!

 The other downside of online events is there is no magic of going to a fantastic venue or space, of having human contact and making a serendipitous connection.
 We have said it before and we will say it again, humans need human interactions – it’s why we have events at all.
 So, whereas hybrid and online events may be more cost effective, potentially reach larger audiences and be more sustainable, how will these new platforms affect engagement?